SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 ## <span class="material-icons-outlined">school</span> Higher education
 ### 5. Università

-If students they pass the final exam, they'll receive a degree of maturity (*diploma di maturità*) that will allow you to have access to university (*università* in Italian).
+If students pass the final exam, they'll receive a degree of maturity (*diploma di maturità*) that will allow them to have access to university (*università* in Italian).

+{: .box-note}
+<span class="material-icons-outlined">info</span> **Note:** This section is incomplete and consists of just a general overview.
+For more specific details, check the links provided below.

 University is divided into three cycles:
 1. **First cycle**: is made up of first level degree courses and leads to the "*laurea triennale*".
 As its name suggest, it lasts 3 years.
 There’s a wide and diverse selection of Italian universities like: